Campaign: Special Education

 Using our contract for SPED workload reduction funding and usage: Article 45-4.7

 Per Article 21-13 of our contract, the CTU and CPS are continuing to negotiate over the details and procedures for implementing a Workload Plan for Special Educators to help alleviate the burden of paperwork, special education job duties and caseloads.
 To date, we’ve only come to agreement over the procedure for dispersing funds to relieve special education workload issues in schools (Article 45-4.7).
-Click here to download an Excel spreadsheet of the allocation made to each school.
+Click here to download an Excel spreadsheet of the allocation made in 2019-20 to each school.
 Special education staff – including special education teachers, clinicians and case managers – should meet to determine the best use of funds within each school.
 The full procedure is outlined below.
 CPS has issued a memo to principals regarding the allocations, which you may find useful, as well.